Zoom Meeting Information

 - Any motions for continuance including agreed motions must contain the grounds for the continuance and the length of time requested and/or new date being requested.

-- All non-routine motions must be filed and brought to the attention of the Court not less than 14 days before trial.
+- All non-routine motions must be filed and heard not less than 10 days before trial.
 A non-routine motion is one where an adverse ruling would substantially impair the movant’s ability to try the case.

 Pro Se litigants that have access to email are encouraged to fill out and file with the Clerk an email designation form.
 This will allow the Court to submit orders to the parties via email instead of sending in the U.S. Postal Service which will greatly reduce the time for the parties communication with each other and the Court.